Encode-Solidity-Bootcamp/week4-project/README.md

 after that input `npm run start` to serve the repo in your local machine

-Then also navigate also into the backend folder and input `yarn install`
+Then also navigate also into the backend folder with another Powershell terminal and input `yarn install`

 after that input `yarn start:dev` to serve the repo in your local machine